pydata/xarray/doc/indexing.rst

 and values corresponding to new labels not found in the original object are in-filled with `NaN`.

-Xray operations that combine multiple xray objects generally automatically align their arguments.
-However, manual alignment can be useful for greater control.
+Xray operations that combine multiple objects generally automatically align their arguments to share the same indexes.
+However, manual alignment can be useful for greater control and for increased performance.

 To reindex a particular dimension, use :py:meth:`~xray.DataArray.reindex`: